MEOX1

-Homeobox protein MOX-1 is a protein that in humans is encoded by the MEOX1 gene.
+Mesenchyme homeobox 1 (MEOX1) is a protein that in humans is encoded by the MEOX1 gene.

 Function

-This gene encodes a member of a subfamily of non-clustered, diverged, antennapedia-like homeobox-containing genes.
+This gene encodes a member of a subfamily of non-clustered, diverged, antennapedia-like homeobox-containing transcription factor genes.
 The encoded protein may play a role in the molecular signaling network regulating somite development.
 Alternatively spliced transcript variants encoding different isoforms have been described.

 Interactions

 MEOX1 has been shown to interact with PAX1 and PAX3.